-In response to any serious incident of aggression or violence, the school/trust will immediately inform the police and communicate these actions in writing.
-This may include barring an individual from the school/trust site.
+In response to any serious incident of aggression or violence, we will immediately inform the police and communicate our actions in writing.
+This may include barring an individual from school premises and ensuring appropriate measures of support are provided to staff where they are the subject of aggression and/or violence.